jake-knerr/javascript-and-node-development-guide/README.md

 #### The top-level folders of each surface are technical categories.

+In other words, prefer to keep files together based on what type of architectural role they satisfy.
+These folders are known as "technical-category folders."

+> Why?
+Because developers tend to think in terms of technical categories when organizing project files.

 Sub-folders within each technical category folder can be created to serve path normalization.

 ```